Smokefree Policies in Multi-Unit Housing

 - Identify resident rights and responsibilities, as well as options for providing services to help smokers quit.

-The resources used throughout the course are collected in the "Advocates' Toolbox."
+The resources used throughout the course are all collected in the "Advocates' Toolbox."
 Download the entire toolbox now.
 The contents are organized by the order in which they are presented.